meghashyamc/wheresthat/README.md

 ## Where's That?

 This is supposed to be a simple search engine for local files.
-It's currently very much a work in progress.

-There is a web based UI that can be used to search for text a) within text files b) in file names and get search results the way we get in web search engines.
+A web based UI can be used to search for text a) within text files b) in file names and get search results the way we get in web search engines.

 ## Run